 1. Using the Electrolyzer to Produce Hydrogen Gas

 1.1.
-Activate the electrolyzer.
+Set up the electrolyzer (Figure 3).

 1.2.
-Set up the gas collection cylinders making sure the distilled water level in the outer cylinder is at the 0 mark.
+Set up the gas collection cylinders, making sure the distilled water level in the outer cylinder is at the 0 mark (Figure 4).

 1.3.
-Connect the electrolyzer to the gas collection cylinders.
+Connect the electrolyzer to the gas collection cylinders (Figure 5).

 1.4.
-Connect a solar panel to the electrolyzer using jumper wires and expose to direct sunlight.
+Connect a solar panel to the electrolyzer using jumper wires and expose to direct sunlight (Figure 6).
 Note, if the weather is not cooperating that day, use a lamp with a light bulb to simulate the sun.

 1.5.
-H2 and O2 gas begins entering the inner cylinders.
+H2 and O2 gas begins entering the inner cylinders (Figure 7).
 Monitor the volume of each gas produced in 30-sec intervals, using the scale marked on the outer cylinder.
 It takes approximately 10 min to fill up the inner cylinder with H2 gas.

 1.6.
 When the inner cylinder is completely full of H2 gas, some bubbles should emerge from the inner cylinder, eventually reaching the surface.
 At this point, disconnect the solar panel from the electrolyzer and close the cincher on the H2 gas tube, so none of the H2 gas escapes.
 Notice there is twice as much hydrogen gas produced as oxygen gas, as predicted in the balanced chemical equation.